dgaydukov/cert-spring5/files/spring5.md

 com.example.spring5.A
 com.example.spring5.B$$EnhancerBySpringCGLIB$$a868d187
 ```

-There are 2 ways to pass dependency in java config
+There are 2 ways to pass dependency in java config:
-1. directly call method `myController1`.
+* directly call method `myController1`.
 Downside that injected bean should be in the same java config.
-2. pass it as param into method `myController2`.
+* pass it as param into method `myController2`.
 In this case spring will find dependency and inject it into method.
 This approach is better cause injected bean can be in another java config, or xml file.
 ```java
 import org.springframework.context.annotation.Bean;
 import org.springframework.context.annotation.Configuration;